 The Green Line Overlook is a little path adjacent to the main building which overlooks the riparian area between the Arizona Heritage Center and the O’Connor House.
 From the parking lot, walk to your left towards the dumpster and the palo verde tree.
 The trail starts there.
 There is a little stream that channels water from the Tempe water treatment plant to the park lake on Curry/College.
 It’s really beautiful and visitors have a good chance of seeing birds and other wildlife.
 It can be accessed via the parking lot, or if visitors are exploring trails in Papago Park they can use the entrance down by the O’Connor House.

-Take a hot air balloon ride with Rainbow Riders
+Later, take a hot air balloon ride with Rainbow Ryders

-Plan ahead to enjoy the fresh morning air at a higher altitude and take a hot air balloon with Rainbow Riders.
-Operations are suspended through April, but they are offering a big discount on gift certificates for future rides.
+Plan ahead and enjoy the fresh morning air at a higher altitude and take a sunrise hot air balloon with Rainbow Ryders.
+They are also offering gift certificates for future rides.
+That would make a great gift for sure.

 Plan your next trip to Tempe with our free Visitor’s Guide.